tootedom/gc-memusage-annotationprocessor/README.md

 GC MemUsage Annotation and Agent.
 ---------------------------------

-This class (annotation), and associated agent, is to be used in conjunction with the twitter gcprof (https://github.com/tootedom/jvmgcprof).
+A method annotation, and associated agent, to be used in conjunction with the twitter gcprof (https://github.com/tootedom/jvmgcprof).
 The gcprof application can tell you the amount of ram that has been allocated between subsequent calls to a method; via watching an incrementing counter.
-For example, one use case would be to see how much ram is used to service a REST request on a servlet.
-In order to monitor such a request, you need to change your code to add something like the following:
+For example, one use case would be to see how much ram is used to service a single REST request on a servlet.
+In order to monitor such a request, you would need to change your code to add something like the following:

 ```java
 	public final static AtomicInteger requests = new AtomicInteger(0);